p4wnsolo/p4wnsolo-pawnparse/README.md

 To look up a person named "John Doe", use this command:

 `python3 p4wnparse-name-radaris.py John Doe`

 Default name lookup is "Carole Baskin" (if no name is provided via Command Line, this name will be used)

+### 🧑 p4wnparse-name-searchpeoplefree.py --- Name Lookup

+**Currently not working, but functions as a demo**

+`python3 p4wnparse-name-searchpeoplefree.py Firstname Lastname`

+*Example:*

+To look up a person named "John Doe", use this command:

+`python3 p4wnparse-name-searchpeoplefree.py John Doe`

+Default name lookup is "Carole Baskin" (if no name is provided via Command Line, this name will be used)